JBris/beast2-docker/README.md

-# beast2-docker
+# BEAST 2 Docker and Apptainer

-Docker setup for BEAST 2 software
+Docker and Apptainer setup for the BEAST 2 software